 The easiest way to see the glacier is on a hike from the car park.
 The hike is about 5 km in total, and it will take about 90 minutes.
 The hike is on rocky terrain, but children can navigate it.
 Note that strollers are not going to work on the path, so you will need to carry the little ones.
 You won’t be able to go all the way to the glacier but will be able to see it from about 750 m away.

 The most dramatic way to see the glacier is with a helicopter tour.
 Not all tour companies will take children (and some have age limits), so it is important to look at websites and contact the companies in advance.
 You will wear crampons to walk on the glacier itself, and the tour guides will take you through a unique ice world with crevasses and caves.

 Be warned that this bucket-list adventure is not cheap.
-Make sure the tour operator is able to deliver a tour that children can handle to make it worth the large expense.
+Ensure the tour operator can deliver a tour that children can handle to make it worth the large expense.
 And be warned that the weather is highly variable in this part of New Zealand, so your flight might be cancelled for fog or rain.

 Thanks to Derek from Robe Trotting

 A small town in New Zealand with a fantastic glacier, Fox Glacier got its name from one of the country’s Prime Ministers (Sir William Fox).
 Visiting Fox Glacier will be the highlight of your South Island family holiday.